 Some solvents are better than others and some are designed to do specific things.

-We try to provide a little bit about each different solvent, so that you can make an informed decision.
-While we have are personal favorite solvents, we don’t want that to reflect your decision-making process because there are so many out there that I have not had a chance to try them all.
+We try to provide a little bit about each different solvent so that you can make an informed decision.
+While we have our personal favorite solvents, we don’t want that to reflect your decision-making process because there are so many out there that I have not had a chance to try them all.
 But here is a quick look at the most important functions of weapon cleaning solvents.

 Keeping your firearm clean using a good cleaning solvent (CLP) is probably the best thing you can do.
 As well as taking the time to use a proper gun cleaning kit to clean it on a regular basis.

 Gun solvents are chemical solutions that are specially developed to break down materials like carbon fulling, copper, lead, unburned powder, and other contaminants.
 With the aid of gun solvents, you can more easily remove these deposits from all of the tiny parts of your weapon.

 You need to prevent moisture buildup and condensation.
 If your gun is moist and you let it sit on a shelf or in a gun safe for a few days, you’ll find that it can quickly rust.
 Any water left on your gun is a very bad idea and can quickly ruin it.